tuftsdatalab/tuftsWorkshops/docs/tutorials/intro-to-python/variables-data-types.md

 ```
 The maximum coverage is  6000
 ```

+Here the function `print()` took in two character values and printed a combined string of words.

 !!! note
     variables are available to use between blocks.
 However, the order in which you run blocks matters so make sure to run your code blocks in order!